 Program areas at Noyo Center For Marine Science

-EDUCATION: The Noyo Center for Marine Science inspires people of all ages to engage with marine science and conservation, including 2,000 students annually, through a variety of education programs.
-Our science museums at the Discovery Center in downtown Fort Bragg and Crow's Nest Interpretive Center on the Fort Bragg Headlands offer in-person educational tours and welcomes approximately 80,000 visitors annually.
-We also offer summer camps for kids.
-In fall 2022, we started a pilot project in local schools to educate students about their plastic use and consumer habits.
-We continuted to offer adult educational opportunities through a robust science lecture series delivered via zoom, sea star citizen science program, and community events like the scavenger hunt that people could do independently.
+Education: The Noyo Center for Marine Science inspires people of all ages to engage with marine science and conservation, including over 2,000 students annually, through a variety of educational programs.
+Our science museums at the Discovery Center in downtown Fort Bragg, the Crows Nest Interpretative Center on the Fort Bragg Headlands, and the Marine Field Station in Noyo Harbor offer in-person educational tours and welcomes approximately 100,000 visitors annually.
+We also offer summer camps and afterschool programs for kids.
+We continued the 2022 pilot project in local schools to educate students about their plastic use and consumer habits.
+We continued to offer adult educational opportunities through a robust science lecture series delivered via zoom, citizen science program, and community events like Whale Fest and Kelp Fest in which participants engaged with exhibits designed to educate and inspire.